 Managed control planes (MCPs) are Crossplane control plane environments that are fully managed by Upbound.
 Upbound manages:

-- the underlying lifecycle of infrastructure hosting the MCP
+- the underlying lifecycle of infrastructure hosting the managed control plane

 - scaling of the infrastructure